matandanieli/matandanieli/README.md

 🤔   Exploring and eager to learn new technologies and developing software.

-💬 Ask me about sports, chess :)
+💬 Ask me about any sports and chess :)

 📫 How to reach me: mail: matandanieli123@gmail.com or linkdin - https://www.linkedin.com/in/matandanieli